diskoverdata/diskover-docs/source_files/diskoveradmin_wizard.md

 ### DiskoverAdmin Wizard Setup

+The DiskoverAdmin service enables fine-tuning of settings for the main components and plugins, which were previously set up within PHP files on the server.
+This update simplifies configuration and maintenance, eliminating the need for a Linux sysadmin to manage your Diskover environment.

 🔴 &nbsp;The following will walk you through setting up the basic DiskoverAdmin services.
 Under Configuration, select **System** > **Meta** > **Wizard** > **Setup**: